Big Time Rush (group)

 Big Time Rush is an American pop music boy band formed in 2009.
 The group is composed of Kendall Schmidt, James Maslow, Logan Henderson, and Carlos PenaVega.
 They initially signed with Nick Records in 2009 and then transferred to Columbia Records.
-The group starred in Nickelodeon's television series of the same name, Big Time Rush.
+The group starred as a fictional version of themselves in Nickelodeon's television series of the same name.
 The show ran from November 28, 2009, to July 25, 2013.
 The pilot episode featured the group's first promotional single, "Big Time Rush".
-The group has released three studio albums: BTR in 2010, Elevate in 2011, and 24/Seven in 2013.
-The band went on an indefinite hiatus in 2014 that lasted until 2021 when the group resumed live performances and released the single "Call It Like I See It".
+The group has released four studio albums: BTR in 2010, Elevate in 2011, 24/Seven in 2013, and Another Life in 2023.
+The band went on hiatus in 2014, which lasted until 2021 when the group resumed live performances and released the single "Call It Like I See It".

 Career

 2009–2010: Formation and BTR

 Nickelodeon signed Big Time Rush to a record deal in 2009 simultaneously with the television series, Big Time Rush.
 Then, Nickelodeon partnered with Columbia/Epic Label Group to produce the show and include the original music to the show.
-For the series, their debut single, "Big Time Rush", was released on November 29, 2009.
-Officially announced by Nickelodeon, the series was first broadcast in the U.S. in November 2009, until it was eventually released worldwide.
-It debuted during a one-hour special preview of the series and it is currently the show's opening theme.
-The series also saw the releases of promotional singles including "City is Ours" and "Any Kind of Guy".
-Big Time Rush also covered a Play song titled "Famous".
-The song was released on iTunes on June 29, 2010.
-Another song, "Halfway There", was released to iTunes on April 27, 2010, after its premiere on the series.
-It soon became their first song to chart on the Billboard Hot 100, peaking at number 93 due to digital sales.
+For the series, their debut single, "Big Time Rush", was released on November 20, 2009.
+It debuted during a one-hour special preview of the series and was the show's opening theme.
+The series was first broadcast in the U.S. in November 2009, until it was eventually released worldwide.
+The series also saw the releases of promotional singles.
+The first promotional single, "Any Kind of Guy" was released digitally on February 2, 2010.
+Another song, "Halfway There", was released to iTunes on April 27, 2010.
+The single became their first song to chart on the Billboard Hot 100, peaking at number 93.
+Big Time Rush also covered the Play song "Famous", which was released on June 29, 2010.
+On August 3, 2010, "City Is Ours" was released digitally as the fourth promotional single from the album.

-On September 21, 2010, Big Time Rush released second single, "Till I Forget About You", to promote the release of their debut album.
+On September 21, 2010, Big Time Rush released the single "Til I Forget About You", to promote the release of their debut album.
 The album, titled BTR, was released on October 11, 2010.
-The album debuted at number 3 on the Billboard 200, selling 67,000 copies in its first week of release.
-The album also peaked at number 4 on the Internet Albums chart and number one on the Soundtracks chart.
-Its track "Big Night" debuted on the Billboard Hot 100 at number 79, making it their highest-peaking song.
-The album was later certified Gold for sales of over 500,000 copies in the U.S. In November 2010, it was announced that a Christmas special of Big Time Rush would debut later that month, and that a Christmas EP would be released to coincide with the episode.
-On November 30, 2010, they released the Holiday EP Holiday Bundle, with two songs: "Beautiful Christmas" and the cover of "All I Want for Christmas", originally performed by Mariah Carey.
+The album debuted at number three on the Billboard 200, selling 67,000 copies in its first week of release.
+The album also topped the US Billboard Kid Albums and Soundtrack Albums chart.
+Its track, "Big Night" debuted on the Billboard Hot 100 at number 79.
+The album was later certified platinum by the RIAA for sales of over 1,000,000 copies in the US.
+In support of the album, the group toured across the US in 2010.
+On November 30, 2010, they released the Holiday EP, Holiday Bundle, with two songs: "Beautiful Christmas" and a cover of "All I Want for Christmas", originally performed by Mariah Carey.